builtinbruges/builtinbruges.com/_posts/2013-07-17-why-javascript-web-applications-should-embrace-traditional-urls.md

 source_url: http://9elements.com/io/index.php/hybrid-javascript-apps/
 ---
-[A good case](post-url) for the use of normal URL's and the HTML5 History API in javascript Web Applications, particularly in the Backbone.js framework.
+[A good case][post-url] for the use of normal URL's and the HTML5 History API in javascript Web Applications, particularly in the Backbone.js framework.

 While we don't use the Backbone.js framework, we *have* faced the same dilemma a while ago.
 We also ditched the hash/hash bang URL's in favor of the way nicer HTML5 History API.